-Famitsu has published an interview with Gyakuten Saiban (Ace Attorney) series creator Takumi Shuu to commemorate the upcoming trilogy pack to be released for the PS4, Switch, Xbox One and PC.
+Weekly Famitsu published an interview with Gyakuten Saiban (Ace Attorney) series creator Takumi Shuu to commemorate the upcoming trilogy pack to be released for the PS4, Switch, Xbox One and PC in the 28th February 2019 issue of the magazine.

 The interviewer begins with commenting on how the Japanese title, Gyakuten Saiban (“Comeback Trial”) is a good one, and Takumi says that he was not the one to come up with it.
 The series started with the title “Surviban”, which he compares to Monty Python in how upon first hearing it it seems to be nonsensical, but takes root over time.
 It was derived from “survival” and “saiban” (“trial” in Japanese) but everyone else around him said it was too nonsensical.